Voter support for Japan's Abe slips amid calls for finance minister to quit

 Abe’s ratings fell three points to 30 percent in a poll by the Mainichi newspaper.
 The conservative Yomiuri put his support at 39 percent, also down three points, while the right-leaning Sankei showed a drop of 6.7 points, to 38.3 percent.

-Both were in contrast to firm backing from a majority in the business community shown in a Reuters poll.
+The three results were in contrast to firm backing from a majority in the business community shown in a Reuters poll.

 The sinking public support is dampening Abe’s hopes of winning a third term as leader of his ruling Liberal Democratic Party (LDP) in a September vote he must win to stay in office, and has triggered speculation he may step down sooner.

-Note: (This version of the story was refiled to clarify paragraph three to encompass three polls)